guschiavon/rebelay/_posts/2023-07-04-bedford-stream-pt-2.md

   - image: '/assets/images/bedford/NZ-aspiring-bedford-00035.webp'
     title: Lower yet Strong
     alt_text: A strong water flow in the middle section of Bedford Stream
     caption: Mark crosses the flow on a difficult move to overcome the atrium waterfall
-  - image: '/assets/images/bedford/NZ-aspiring-bedford-00035.webp'
-    title: Lower yet Strong
-    alt_text: A strong water flow in the middle section of Bedford Stream
-    caption: Mark crosses the flow on a difficult move to overcome the atrium waterfall
   - image: '/assets/images/bedford/NZ-aspiring-bedford-00038.webp'
     title: Sights to behold
     alt_text: A waterfall seen from below